ManuelePasini/slides-markdown/slides/dolap_2024_slides_2version.md

 # Challenges in building data platforms

 - CSPs offer *services with overlapping functionalities*;
-- CSPs offer *different service categorizations* that can hardly be mapped together;
+- CSPs offer *different service categorizations*;
-- Evolution of cloud ecosystems is fast and *it is difficult to keep up with the pace*;
+- *Evolution* of cloud ecosystems is fast;
 - Third parties can publish their own services on marketplaces (e.g., AWS Marketplace).

 As if it was not hard enough...

 - *Multiple solutions could fulfill the desiderata*:
-    - It requires deep knowledge of CSPs' ecosystems...
+    - It requires vertical knowledge on the design of data pipelines...
     - ...
-And requires vertical knowledge on the design of data pipelines.
+And also deep knowledge of CSPs' ecosystems.
 - Several abstract big data architectures are available (e.g., NIST, Lambda, and Kappa):
-    - They provide the necessary architecture for big-data applications but do not address their deployment!
+    - They not address their deployment!

 :::{.fragment data-fragment-index=3}
 <span style="font-size: larger">